cyberang3l/mtbmaps-garmin/README.md

 but comes with a few differences that make the map much easier to read on a Garmin Edge 1050, which is the only device I've used to try the map so far.

-The key differences are:
+The key differences versus the mtbmap.no Garmin version are:
-* This map is not plotting MTB trails in the Extreme I, Extreme II and Impossible categories, as I never dare to cycle on such trails.
-* The remaining categories (easy, intermediate, advanced, expert) that are plotted, appear on the GPS device as much thicker lines, and are easier to see even on max zoom levels.
+* The trails appear on the GPS device as much thicker lines, and are easier to see even on max zoom levels.
 * The following colours are used for drawing the trails:
   - Easy trails: Green
   - Intermediate trails: Blue
   - Advanced trails: Red
   - Expert trails: Black
+  - Extreme trails I and II: Dark pale yellow surrounded by black
+  - Impossible trails: Dark pale red surrounded by black
-  - All of the above are highlighted with yellow if they are "recommended" trails (`class:bicycle:mtb` OSM tag values of 1 and 2)
+  - All of the trail categories, with the exception of extreme and impossible trails, are highlighted with yellow if they are "recommended" trails (`class:bicycle:mtb` OSM tag values of 1 and 2)
-  - All of the above are highlighted with an orange/pink color if they are "highly recommended" trails (`class:bicycle:mtb` OSM tag values of 3)
+  - All of the trail categories, with the exception of extreme and impossible trails, are highlighted with an orange/pink color if they are "highly recommended" trails (`class:bicycle:mtb` OSM tag values of 3)
-  - All of the above get a pale colour (lighter green, lighter blue, light pink, and light shade of gray) when they are not recommended (`class:bicycle:mtb` OSM tag values < 0)
+  - All of the trail categories, with the exception of extreme and impossible trails, that are always dark pale coloured, get a pale colour (lighter green, lighter blue, light pink, and light shade of gray) when they are not recommended (`class:bicycle:mtb` OSM tag values < 0)
 * Some extra features that I do not commit to them, but were nice to see while building this map:
-  - The size of the entire Norway is 5.5MBs vs ca 18MB for the same Garmin map that is provided by mtbmap.no
+  - The size of the entire Norway is 5.6MBs vs ca 18MB for the same Garmin map that is provided by mtbmap.no
-  - For some reason (I can only speculate why), this loading and rendering much faster than the one provided by mtbmap.no
+  - For some reason (I can only speculate why), the loading and rendering of the overlay map built by this script is much faster than the one provided by mtbmap.no

 # Sample screenshots